Skip to main content

 Each webhook consists of one or more subscriptions.

-subscription consists of an eventType, representing a specific type of notification that you can choose to include in a webhook subscription.
+• eventType: representing a specific type of notification that you can choose to include in a webhook subscription.

 Handling webhook notifications